 An accusation of a sex crime involving children is obviously a very serious matter.
 You will likely need a strong and aggressive defense to avoid conviction under such circumstances.
 It is up to the prosecution to prove you are guilty, however.
 There is often much a criminal attorney can do to combat tactics used by prosecutors to seek a conviction against you.

 Laws pertaining to sex crimes vary by state.
-If you believe your personal rights have been violated or simply have questions regarding the process by which you will be tried in court, you may contact Kohn Smith Roth in Wisconsin for answers.
+If you believe your personal rights have been violated or simply have questions regarding the process by which you will be tried in court, you may contact Kohn & Smith in Wisconsin for answers.
 Our attorneys are prepared to help you explore all available options toward achieving a positive outcome in your case.